-Guidelines for Inclusion Guidelines for Exclusion is a fine example of its type is a poor example of its type has the potential characteristics of an important class or group of items does not include or has lost the range of characteristics of a type has attributes typical of a particular way of life, philosophy, custom, significant process, design, technique of activity does not represent well the characteristics that make up a significant variation of type is a significant variation to a class of items is part of a group which collectively illustrates a representative type is outstanding because of its setting, condition or size is outstanding because of its integrity or the esteem in which it is held
+Guidelines for Inclusion Guidelines for Exclusion is a fine example of its type • is a poor example of its type has the potential characteristics of an important class or group of items does not include or has lost the range of characteristics of a type has attributes typical of a particular way of life, philosophy, custom, significant process, design, technique of activity does not represent well the characteristics that make up a significant variation of type is a significant variation to a class of items is part of a group which collectively illustrates a representative type is outstanding because of its setting, condition or size is outstanding because of its integrity or the esteem in which it is held

-The George S. Grimley Pavilion has significance under this criterion for similar reasons to that given under criterion (c):
+The George S. Grimley Pavilion has local significance under this criterion for similar reasons to that given under criterion (c):

-• It is a good example of an Inter-War period grandstand.
-This applies to the south-western part of the building only.
+• It is a good example of an Inter-War period pavilion.
+This applies primarily to the south-western part of the building.
 The north-eastern side of the building, which originally provided seating, has been substantially altered.
-The primary function significance of a grandstand is to accommodate people for a sporting event.
-Whilst the loss of the integrity of the north-eastern side of the building has impacted upon significance under this criterion, this grandstand was designed with a dual purpose and was equally used by the community for social functions.
-These functions occurred within the southwestern part of the building, which is substantially intact.
+Whilst the loss of the integrity of the north-eastern side of the building has impacted upon significance under this criterion, this building was designed with a dual purpose and was equally used by the community for social functions.
+These functions occurred within the south-western part of the building, which is substantially intact.